elezenryfe/Healthcare-predictive-models/README.md

 # How to run flask app

+1. Download the "dist" folder

-1. Click on the "dist" folder.
+2. Click on the "dist" folder.

-2. Click on "server".
+3. Click on "server".

-3. A cmd window opens, where the last line is "Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)"
+4. A cmd window opens, where the last line is "Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)"

-4. Copy the link and paste it on a browser.
+5. Copy the link and paste it on a browser.

 # Description